matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.2.0/behavior.rst

 rendering the canvas, or when the user queries the Axes limits.
 This is a major performance improvement for plots with a large number of artists.

-In particular, this means that artists added manually with `Axes.add_line`, `Axes.add_patch`, etc. will be taken into account by the autoscale, even without an explicit call to `Axes.autoscale_view`.
+In particular, this means that artists added manually with `.Axes.add_line`, `.Axes.add_patch`, etc. will be taken into account by the autoscale, even without an explicit call to `.Axes.autoscale_view`.

 In some cases, this can result in different limits being reported.
-If this is an issue, consider triggering a draw with `fig.canvas.draw`.
+If this is an issue, consider triggering a draw with ``fig.canvas.draw()``.

 Autoscaling has also changed for artists that are based on the `.Collection` class.
 Previously, the method that calculates the automatic limits